MICHELLE: MJ, after we finish this one we will have done as many columns in 2019 as we did for the entirety of 2015-2018! Go us!

 Because this series is a spinoff from an earlier series, we’re just kind of thrown into a confusing timeline and a mix of characters without a lot of context.
 I’ve seen the first couple of episodes of the anime, and they handle all of this material far more clearly.
 The manga does a little to show why Setagawa likes Kousuke—he’s strong, smart, and capable—but none at all to show why Kousuke likes Setagawa, aside from one page where he talks about how his devotion helped him retain his humanity or something.
 Really, it’s all pretty disappointing so far.
 I know it’s a popular series, so I’m hoping it gets better.

-MELINDA: I can’t help but roll my eyes along with you.
+MJ: I can’t help but roll my eyes along with you.
 This basically sounds like a collection of my least favorite BL tropes, though maybe (hopefully??) at least without the younger, smaller guy wincing in pain and horror every time they have sex?
 Please tell me it at least doesn’t have that.
 Though maybe it doesn’t matter.
 I know the student/teacher thing is a common trope too, but I really hate it, especially when it’s the main romantic plot line.
 I know it’s a popular series, but I honestly can’t imagine reading it by choice.

 MICHELLE: To its credit, it absolutely does not have that.
 It’s fully a fade-to-black scenario with some evidence afterwards that Setagawa enjoyed himself tremendously.
 As for the student-teacher thing, this is a slightly different variation in which the two people concerned knew each other for years before Setagawa came to the school where Kousuke teaches, so the power imbalance between them is not so much that Kousuke is in an official position of authority but that Setagawa has kind of idolized him.

-MELINDA: Either way, I’m guessing it’s not for me.
+MJ: Either way, I’m guessing it’s not for me.
 I’ll wait to hear what you think of future volumes before taking the risk.

 MICHELLE: Okay.
 I can handle at least one more.
 Speaking of Kodansha’s advances into the realm of print BL, would you care to do the summary honors for our mutual read this time?